Yakama Indian Reservation

 The Yakama Indian Reservation (spelled Yakima until 1994) is a Native American reservation in Washington state of the federally recognized tribe known as the Confederated Tribes and Bands of the Yakama Nation.
-The tribe is made up of Klikitat, Palus, Wallawalla, Wanapam, Wenatchi, Wishram, and Yakama peoples.
+The tribe is made up of Klikitat, Palus, Wallawalla, Wenatchi, Wishram, and Yakama peoples.

 Geography

 The reservation is located on the east side of the Cascade Mountains in southern Washington state.
 The eastern portion of Mount Adams lies within this territory.
 According to the United States Census Bureau, the reservation covers 2,185.94 square miles (5,661.56 km²) and the population in 2000 was 31,799.
 It lies primarily in Yakima and the northern edge of Klickitat counties.
 The largest city on the reservation is Toppenish.

 About 80% of the reservation's land is held in trust by the federal government for the benefit of the tribe and tribal members.
 The remaining 20% of the reservation's land is privately owned.

 Some 410,000 acres of the reservation are shrub-steppe rangeland; as of 2014, about 15,000 wild horses roamed these lands—an unsustainable population, many times what the land can support.